 As I mentioned, Marina wanted a clean and simple shaker look.
 Originally, she was looking for inset shaker cabinetry.
-At CliqStudios.com, we don’t currently offer this door.
-She ultimately chose our popular Dayton door, which is in a full-overlay shaker style.
+At CliqStudios, we don’t currently offer this type of door.
+She ultimately chose our popular Shaker door, which is in a full-overlay shaker style.
 She chose this because of the quality and price.
 Had Marina purchased an inset shaker door from another manufacturer, she easily would have paid double.

 As we combined the two rooms, it was obvious where the kitchen sink would go: under the large window in the corner of the space.
 To its left, around the corner, we situated the kitchen range and hood and flanked them with upper mullion-door cabinets.
 On the right side of the sink is a long run of cabinetry with a short section of upper cabinets above.
 At its end, a six-foot peninsula extended from the wall.
-A cute banquette seating and bench area was built on the other side of the peninsula to seamlessly match our cabinetry.
+Maria had unique banquet seating built in on the other side of the peninsula to seamlessly match our cabinetry.